|Office of Administration|

 - Students - SUNY Empire uses your Personal Information to provide you higher education services, comply with our legal obligations, enforce SUNY Empire policies and procedures, and to improve the overall student experience on our campuses and effectiveness of our programs.
 Some examples of these include registering you for classes, tracking attendance, evaluating your academic performance, submitting required reports to federal and state regulatory authorities and our accrediting bodies, providing you with academic and career advising, providing housing and food services, evaluating student organizations, evaluating academic programs, and providing letters of recommendation and transcripts to prospective employers or other institutions.

-- Alumni & Friends - SUNY Empire uses your Personal Information to track, maintain, and evaluate our relationship with you, provide you with communications and invitations to campus events, assist you with obtaining employment or admission to another educational institution or program, and to evaluate academic and employment outcomes.
+- Alumni and Friends - SUNY Empire uses your Personal Information to track, maintain, and evaluate our relationship with you, provide you with communications and invitations to campus events, assist you with obtaining employment or admission to another educational institution or program, and to evaluate academic and employment outcomes.

 - Prospective Employees - SUNY Empire uses your Personal Information to consider you for employment, evaluate the effectiveness of our recruitment programs, establish minimum requirements for position’s, and to improve the attractiveness of SUNY Empire as an employer